jscodefix/scrum-time/README.md

 ## Notes
 - developed with Ruby 3.1
 - assumes input data (files) are clean and normalized
+- times are specified in UTC
+- working hours are configurable

 ## Discoveries
 - adding a single require 'rspec' line to any spec.rb activates RSpec in Intellij